 This was the starting point for a series of fourteen “Nocturnes” which Patrick Walshe created as a response to the journey of treatment his wife underwent.
 The helplessness of the onlooker, the worry that overtakes a spouse at 4am waking rigid with fear and anxiety, was translated into these paintings which are the night prayers of the fellow traveller on this enforced emotional journey.
 It was a way expressing all the hopes, worries and minor triumphs that are ubiquitous to all those who travel this road.

-When eventually a happy outcome was arrived at and the final painting, “Return of the Dawn Chorus” had been completed, Patrick Walshe donated the series to the benefit of The Keating Foundation, a survivors charity.
+When eventually a happy outcome was arrived at and the final painting, “Return of the Dawn Chorus” had been completed, Patrick Walshe started to look for a home for the collection.
+To date he has not found a suitable individual or institution who would keep this unique journey together as a collection, to give hope to people on a similar path of experience.

 (I) Dark Night Cold Ground